All Episodes

 Here's a chance to flash forward.

-Here's a back to the future moment if there ever was one.
+Here's a back to the future moment, if there ever was one.

-The 60s civil rights movement all of a sudden is back in full glory.
+The 60s civil rights movement, all of a sudden, is back in full glory.

-Some of the Ferguson protesters, like the new Black Panthers, are claiming to be the new civil rights movement, which I guess only natural.
+Some of the Ferguson protesters, like the new Black Panthers, are claiming to be the new civil rights movement, which I guess is only natural.

-I folks, it's uncanny.
+Folks, it's uncanny.

 It's going to be Selma all over.